 - How long does the policy take to pay off?
 What happens if the person dies before the policy has been paid off?

-- What happens if the funeral home should close or change ownership?
+- What happens if the funeral home closes or change ownership?

-- What are the consumer protections in your state?
+- What are the consumer protection laws in your state?

 - What exactly does the money you pay cover?

 - What happens if funeral costs rise before you die?

 - What happens to the interest earned on the payments you make?